La Sportiva Futura - Women's Review

 Edging

 Though they excel in terms of sensitivity and smearing, the La Sportiva Futura is not the first pair we would pick for routes that require technical edging.
 The soft, sticky No-Edge style toe doesn't stand on edges the same way a stiffer shoe does.
 The Futura doesn't treat footholds in the same way a traditional climbing shoe does, so it's almost hard to judge their performance for this metric.
 If you try to edge as you would in a shoe like the Kataki, the Futura will likely feel pretty frustrating.
-Instead, take time getting used to these shoes, and they will show you an entirely new way of interacting with footholds.
+Instead, take some time to get used to these shoes, and they will show you an entirely new way of interacting with footholds.

 Crack Climbing